Walls of Constantinople: Walls of Greek and Roman Byzantium

-Constantinian Walls
+Constantinian walls

-Like Severus before him, Constantine began to punish the city for siding with his defeated rival, but soon he too realized the advantages of Byzantium's location.
-During 324–336 the city was thoroughly rebuilt and inaugurated on 11 May 330 under the name of “New Rome” or “Second Rome”.
-Eventually, the city would most commonly be referred to as Constantinople, the "City of Constantine", in dedication to its founder (Gk. Κωνσταντινούπολις, Konstantinoupolis).
+Like Severus before him, Constantine began to punish the city for siding with his defeated rival, but he too soon realised the advantages of Byzantium's location.
+From 324 to 336, the city was thoroughly rebuilt and inaugurated on 11 May 330 under the name of "New Rome" or "Second Rome".
+Eventually, the city would most commonly be referred to as Constantinople, the "City of Constantine", in dedication to its founder.
 New Rome was protected by a new wall about 2.8 km (15 stadia) west of the Severan wall.
 Constantine's fortification consisted of a single wall, reinforced with towers at regular distances, which began to be constructed in 324 and was completed under his son Constantius II (r.
 337–361).
 Only the approximate course of the wall is known: it began at the Church of St. Anthony at the Golden Horn, near the modern Atatürk Bridge, ran southwest and then southwards, passed east of the great open cisterns of Mocius and of Aspar, and ended near the Church of the Theotokos of the Rhabdos on the Propontis coast, somewhere between the later sea gates of St. Aemilianus and Psamathos.

 Already by the early 5th century, Constantinople had expanded outside the Constantinian Wall in the extramural area known as the Exokionion or Exakionion.
-The wall survived during much of the Byzantine period, even though it was replaced by the Theodosian Walls as the city's primary defense.
-An ambiguous passage refers to extensive damage to the city's "inner wall" from an earthquake on 25 September 478, which likely refers to the Constantinian wall.
-When repairs were being undertaken, to prevent an invasion by Atilla, the Blues and Greens, the supporters of chariot-racing teams, supplied 16,000 men between them for the building effort.
+The wall survived during much of the Byzantine period, even though it was replaced by the Theodosian walls as the city's primary defense.
+An ambiguous passage refers to extensive damage to the city's "inner wall" from an earthquake on 26 January 447, which likely refers to the Constantinian wall.
+When repairs were being undertaken, to prevent an invasion by Attila, the Blues and Greens, the supporters of chariot-racing teams, supplied 16,000 men between them for the building effort.